 If you think your mental muscles need much more training than the real ones, here’s another challenge for you.
 Consider teaching yourself the art of investing.
 With the advent of cryptocurrency, more and more people are jumping the bandwagon.

 That said, you shouldn’t just rush in.
-Take some time to follow and analyze the trends, as you might be able to identify patterns of behavior, or become more aware of new opportunities.
+Take some time to follow and analyze the trends, as you might be able to identify patterns of behaviour, or become more aware of new opportunities.
 Don’t invest money at first; make it a purpose for you to learn what it means to be an investor.

 Outdoor activities are suitable for both the body and the mind